 Robert Kosik was born in Eisenstadt, Austria, in 1969.
 He studied technical mathematics at the Technische Universität Wien, where he received the degree of Diplomingenieur in 1996.
 In 1998 he joined the Institute for Microelectronics at the Technische Universität Wien and received his PhD degree in 2004.
 His scientific interests include partial differential equations for transport modeling and data analysis in reliability.

-Deterministic Numerical Methods for the Wigner Equation
+Numerical Solution of the Constrained Wigner Equation

 Quantum electron transport in modern semiconductor devices can be described by a Wigner equation, which is formally similar to the classical Liouville equation (also called Vlasov equation).
 The existence and uniqueness of solutions to the stationary Wigner equation with classical inflow boundary conditions is a long-standing open problem even in a single spatial dimension.

 The stationary Wigner equation has a singularity at zero momentum (k = 0).
 In order to get a non-singular solution, we impose a constraint on the solution at k = 0, which gives the constrained Wigner equation.
 In previous work we solved the corresponding constrained sigma equation directly in a least-squares sense using finite differences.
 Here, we introduce a Petrov-Galerkin method with sine and cosine ansatz functions.
 This ansatz amounts to a solution in the Fourier domain, i.e. a solution of the constrained Wigner equation.
 The constraint in the Wigner equation is interpreted as an extra test function and is naturally incorporated into the method.
 We also incorporate a complex absorbing potential in order to diminish unphysical reflections of outgoing waves.